awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

        --nodes 3 --nodes-min 1 --nodes-max 4 --managed=false --node-volume-type gp2 subnet-ids subnet-id
    ```

-   If your cluster is deployed on the AWS Cloud and you want to deploy a node group that:
+   If your cluster is deployed on the AWS Cloud:
-   + can assign `IPv4` addresses to pods from a different CIDR block than that of the instance, see [Tutorial: Custom networking](cni-custom-network.md)\.
+   + The node group that you deploy can assign `IPv4` addresses to pods from a different CIDR block than that of the instance\.
+For more information, see [Tutorial: Custom networking](cni-custom-network.md)\.
-   + doesn't have outbound internet access, see [Private cluster requirements](private-clusters.md)\.
+   + The node group that you deploy doesn't require outbound internet access\.
+For more information, see [Private cluster requirements](private-clusters.md)\.

    For a complete list of all available options and defaults, see [AWS Outposts Support](https://eksctl.io/usage/outposts/) in the `eksctl` documentation\.

-   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in [Amazon EKS troubleshooting](troubleshooting.md) and [Unable to join nodes to a cluster](eks-outposts-troubleshooting.md#outposts-troubleshooting-unable-to-join-nodes-to-a-cluster) in [Troubleshooting local clusters for Amazon EKS on AWS Outposts](eks-outposts-troubleshooting.md)\.
+   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in [Amazon EKS troubleshooting](troubleshooting.md) and [Can't join nodes to a cluster](eks-outposts-troubleshooting.md#outposts-troubleshooting-unable-to-join-nodes-to-a-cluster) in [Troubleshooting local clusters for Amazon EKS on AWS Outposts](eks-outposts-troubleshooting.md)\.

    The example output is as follows\.
 Several lines are output while the nodes are created\.
 One of the last lines of output is the following example line\.